Contemporary classical music publisher

 Frédéric Devreese

-Frédéric Devreese has always taken great interest in young musicians, whom he has sought to stimulate and promote though such initiatives as Tenuto (Belgian national competition for talented musicians under 25), Jong Tenuto (for musicians under 17) and Procemus (centre for promotion and production of young talent).
-He was also the chief conductor of the Belgian Youth Orchestra and director of the music academy in Overijse.
-Devreese has won a number of prizes with his work, including the Prix Italia (1963) for his opera Willem van Saefthinghe written for the BRT, the Georges Delerue Award (1994) for La Partie d’Echecs, and the Joseph Plateau Prize (1988 and 1990) for the film music to L’Oeuvre au Noir and Het Sacrement respectively.
+Beyond his compositional achievements, Devreese demonstrated a profound commitment to nurturing young talent.
+He founded and supported initiatives such as Tenuto (a national competition for musicians under 25), Jong Tenuto (for musicians under 17), and Procemus (a center for the promotion and production of young talent).
+He also served as the chief conductor of the Belgian Youth Orchestra and as director of the music academy in Overijse.
+His encouragement of emerging artists complemented his own artistic output, which garnered numerous awards, including the Prix Italia in 1963 for his opera Willem van Saefthinghe, commissioned by the BRT.

 Hard Copy